California Lighthouse: Overview

 The surrounding terrain resembles that of the moon, characterized by jagged rocks protruding from ground.
 As a result, navigating the area without sturdy footwear can be challenging.
 The location name Hudishibana is a word from the Arawak language and can be explained somewhat as follows: HU is spirit/almighty; DI is from; SHI is (?); BANA is big, so Great Spirit from (?).
-And if the alternative name Hurisibana is correct, the statement will, with RI is brave; SI(CI) is head.
+And if the alternative name Hurisibana is correct, the statement will be translated like this: with RI is brave; SI(CI) is head.
 Something like saying, Great Spirit with brave Head.

 Adjacent to the lighthouse, there's a restaurant called La Trattoria el Faro Blanco [EN: The Trattoria the White Lighthouse Restaurant].
 Additionally, in close proximity, to the Tierra del Sol Resort, Spa & Country Club.

 History

 S.S.
 California

 The S.S.
 California wreck, situated on the northeast coast of Aruba, lies at a maximum depth of 14 m.
 This area is known for its strong currents.
 The wreck, a wooden British steamship of the West India and Pacific Steamship Company, sank just off the shores of the lighthouse on September 23, 1891, while sailing from Liverpool to the Americas.
 Typically, this steamship usually transported fruits from South America to Aruba, but on that fateful night, it was loaded with merchandise, including clothing, provisions, and furniture.
 Due to various circumstances, the merchandise was tossed overboard and ended washing ashore.
 The local collected the merchandise with the intention of selling it at the market.
 Two police officers were called in from Curaçao to prevent the locals from collecting the merchandise.
 As they made their way to Noord, the officers were met with laughter from the locals, who found their search for a "place" amusing.
 Unbeknownst to the officers, they were unaware that "California" referred to the name of a ship and not a specific location.
 That's how the lighthouse came to be known as "California".
 Years later, many schoolchildren still wore so-called "drowned goods".

 As time passed, the wreck has disintegrated, resulting in scattered fragments throughout the area.
 To reach the wreck, one must travel by boat.
 The surroundings of the wreck are adorned coral formations, and it is home to a diverse array of coral fish, creating a captivating underwater environment.

-It is important to note that the S.S.
+The S.S.
 California is often mistaken for the S.S.
 Californian, a different ship that infamously declined to come to the rescue of the Titanic during its tragic maiden voyage in 1912.
 The sinking of the California occurred 21 years earlier in the Caribbean, where it remains as a submerged relic.